-A: Participants will NOT be allowed to leave the Institute to visit relatives or friends.
+A: Participants will not be allowed to leave the Institute to visit relatives or friends.
 Occasionally it is possible for a relative or friend to visit the participant on a specific day designated by the host institution if the schedule permits.
-These situations will be addressed on a case by case basis in consultation with the ECA program officer and the host institution.
+These situations will be addressed on a case-by-case basis in consultation with the ECA program officer and the host institution.

 Q: Can a participant arrive early/late or stay after the Institute?

 A: No. Participants who choose to travel to the United States as a YSEALI Academic Fellow are required to abide by the terms and conditions of the program.
-These terms state clearly that student leaders may NOT arrive in the United States before the program start date or remain in the country after the close of the institute.
+These terms state clearly that student leaders may not arrive in the United States before the program start date or remain in the country after the close of the institute.

 Q: Can a participant miss one component of the Institute?

-A: No. All Fellows are expected to participate in all scheduled lectures, events, site visits, trips, and activities.
+A: No. Fellows are expected to participate in all scheduled lectures, events, site visits, trips, and activities.